webboty/Dexter-Wiki/Dexter-USB-Connection.md

   serialNumber: "01255890"
   vendorId: "10C4"
 }
+Above we are inspecting the first element of the array returned by serial_devices.
+Since it has a manufacturer of "Silicon Labs", we conclude that this is a Dexter.
 ````

 ## PuTTY
-In [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/), on the "Session" screen, select "Serial", then enter the port name (e.g. "COM" and the number as shown in the ports list) then change the "Speed" to 115200. <BR>
+- In [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/), on the "Session" screen, select "Serial".
+- Enter the port name (e.g. "COM" and the number as shown in the ports list.
+In the above image, this is the
+value of the comName field, i.e. "COM63".)
+- change the "Speed" to 115200. <BR>
 <img src="https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/PuTTYSerialSession.png" height="448" width="466"><BR>
 You can enter and name for this setting and save it here as well.

-Under "Connection" on the "Serial" screen, make sure the "Data bits", "Stop bits" and "Parity" are 8, 1 and None. <BR>
+- Under "Connection" on the "Serial" screen, make sure the "Data bits", "Stop bits" and "Parity" are 8, 1 and None. <BR>
 <img src="https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/PuTTYSerialSerial.png" width="466" height="448">

-Press "Open" and the connection should be made.
+- Press "Open" and the connection should be made.
 You may not see any text, just press enter to get a prompt.